philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 The public endpoint will communicate with azure and send data over the internet and the private option will send the data over private connectivity.

-</br>A VPN or express route will be needed for this configuration.
+</br>A VPN or express route will be needed for Private Endpoint configuration.
 For the purpose of the test a public endpoint was selected.

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/17df7bae-fa4e-4577-b368-697e48191317)